Productivity Measures and Related Variables - National and Provincial (Annual) (MFP)

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-The CPA use the confidentiality model developed by the Industry Accounts Division.
+The Canadian Productivity Accounts use the confidentiality model developed by the Industry Accounts Division.
 This model uses a method which suppresses sensitive cells.

 Data are also suppressed if they have been assigned an unacceptable quality rating.